Bubblin-Superbooks/we/interim/prepared.markdown

 "They have all gone crazy!
 He, for instance, is trying to assure me that he himself saw a naked man covered with hair near the Ancient Hous… "

-RECORD THIRTY-TWO A voice from the group of empty raised heads:
+A voice from the group of empty raised heads:

 "Yes.
 I repeat it, yes."